Back to Wyoming

 Hospital Bankruptcy Proceedings

-This law allows county memorial hospitals and hospital districts to file for bankruptcy under Chapter 9 of the United States Bankruptcy Code, subject to specific requirements.
+This law allows county memorial hospitals and hospital districts to file for bankruptcy under Chapter 9 of the United States Bankruptcy Code, subject to certain requirements.

 What This Bill Does

-• Allows county memorial hospitals to file for bankruptcy if approved by their board of trustees and the board of county commissioners.
+• Allows trustees of a county memorial hospital to vote on filing for bankruptcy if approved by the board of county commissioners.

-• Permits hospital districts to proceed with filing for bankruptcy without needing approval from voters, as long as the trustees approve it.
+• Permits hospital districts to file for bankruptcy without needing approval from voters, provided trustees follow specific steps including advertising the motion publicly for at least seven days.

 Who It Names or Affects